How Much Does Good User Interface Design Matter?

 Secure the Users’ Work

-As we’ve mentioned, errors happen.
+Errors happen.
 A user may accidentally hit refresh or a back button, a system error could occur, or maybe the internet connection is lost while completing a task.
 Be proactive in ensuring their work is not lost.

 Cognitive load is the amount of information that working memory can hold at one time.
 And as it relates to your website or app, it’s the amount of mental processing required to use the website or app.
 Think about your computer, the more apps you have running, the slower the processing.
-Good UI will lessen the cognitive load for users and can be achieved with a few basic principles.
+Good user interface will lessen the cognitive load for users and can be achieved with a few basic principles.

 Chunking for Sequences of Information or Actions